benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 ## UDP
 UDP is a **simple transport protocol**, it simply sends or receives a single packet from/to the correct application process.

-It's a thin shim around network layer's beset-effort delivery.
-There's no connection building and sa a result, there's also no latency.
+It's a thin shim around network layer's best-effort delivery.
+There's no connection building and as a result, there's also no latency.

-UDP works best fowith:
+UDP works best with:
 - one-off request/response messages
 	- loss-tolerant but delay-sensitive applications